Our content may include links to products from our partners

 CBOE Volatility – The VIX Index

-As explained in our article “How to Use Bollinger Bands in Your Trading – “ volatility represents the velocity or price changes of a market”.
+As explained in our article on Bollinger Bands, volatility represents the velocity or price changes of a market”.
 To measure volatility, you can either use historical volatility or implied volatility.
 Historical volatility looks at the past, while implied volatility describes what the market sentiment suggests may happen.
 Implied volatility is often used to price options.

 The VIX, often called the fear index, is based on options prices and is a volatility index.
 The Chicago Board Options Exchange gives the following definition of the VIX:“The CBOE Volatility Index is a key measure of market expectations of near-term volatility conveyed by S&P 500 stock index option prices.
 Since its introduction in 1993, the VIX Index has been considered by many to be the world’s premier barometer of investor sentiment and market volatility”.

 High VIX/Low VIX – What does it mean?

 A rising VIX indicates that many traders want to hedge their portfolio against losses – so they will, therefore, buy put options.

 A high VIX thus suggests that there are many uncertainties about the direction of the markets.
 The red rectangles on the below chart shows volatility spikes that correspond with important international events such as the financial crisis of 2007, the European debt crisis in 2010/2011, the Chinese Yuan devaluation in 2015, etc.

 A low VIX will usually reflect investor complacency.
 Note that the VIX and the S&P 500 index often have a negative correlation, meaning that they tend to evolve in opposite directions.